Institute for Algorithms and Complexity (E-11)

 Place

-This course is taught in English.
-This course is regularly offered every winter semester.
+This module is taught in English.
+This module is regularly offered every winter term.

 Description

-This course provides an introduction to mathematical modeling of computational problems.
+This module provides an introduction to mathematical modeling of computational problems.
 It covers the common algorithms, algorithmic paradigms, and data structures used to solve these problems.
-The course emphasizes the relationship between algorithms and programming, and introduces basic performance measures and analysis techniques for these problems.
+The module emphasizes the relationship between algorithms and programming, and introduces basic performance measures and analysis techniques for these problems.

 Learning goals